CSO Viitorul Darabani: History

 The team from the northernmost town of the country was founded in 1968 as Sănătatea Darabani and played mostly in the Botoșani County Championship.

 Sănătatea won the County Championship in the 1981–82 season, losing the promotion to third division in front of Zimbrul Suceava, the winner of Suceava County Championship.

 In the 2016–17 season, under the leadership of Radu Cașuba, Sănătatea promoted for the first time in third division winning the Liga IV – Botoșani County and the promotion play-off against Viitorul Curița, the winner of Liga IV – Bacău County (1–0 at home and 4–3 away).

 In the first season in Liga III, Sănătatea avoided relegation from 12th place, but went down after finished 15th in the 2018–19 season, relegated after two years in the third division.

-After the relegation, the club was reorganized in the fifth league as Sporting Darabani being the in the 7th place of the North Series when the league was suspended in March 2020 due to the COVID-19 pandemic.
+After the relegation, the club was reorganized in the fifth league as Sporting Darabani being in the 7th place of the North Series when the league was suspended in March 2020 due to the COVID-19 pandemic.

 Sporting Darabani won the Liga IV – Botoșani County in 2021–22 season, then obtain a 6–4 victory on aggregate against Flacăra Erbiceni, the winner of Liga IV – Iași County in the promotion play-off, promoted to Liga III.